 Engineers theorized that a boring bar with an adjustment range of 50 to 100 µm could compensate for the vibrations produced by most boring applications if two conditions are met.
 First, there must be the capability to measure the vibratory motions and generate a control signal for the compensation device.
 Second, there should be real-time compensation for toolholder motion.

 At high cutting speeds, however, such active control of the boring bar requires the tool sensor and controller to be in continuous communication.
 Signal feedback from a conventional machine-tool controller may not be fast enough.
 Lamb Technicon solved the problem by building a real-time controller within the tool body dedicated to tool compensation.
 The controller receives location data related to the tool's finishing cutter from a laser-diode-based guidance system also housed in the tool body, calculates required tool adjustments, and sends that data to a sensor-based actuation system.
-This device then adjusts a specially designed flexure member upon which the finishing cutter is mounted (see figure on p.
-48).
+This device then adjusts a specially designed flexure member upon which the finishing cutter is mounted (see figure).
 The closed-loop real-time control process uses laser-based guidance because the high-speed rotation of the tool body (up to 5000 rpm) does not degrade feedback sent to the controller.

 During equipment development, researchers measured the accuracy of the laser system on a steel boring bar 10.87 in. in length, with an outer diameter of 2.44 in. and an inner diameter of 0.75 in.
 The navigation system included a laser detector (UDT Sensors; Hawthorne, CA) with a sensing area of 0.98 x 0.98 in.
 A 670-nm laser diode (Melles Griot; Carlsbad, CA) produced a beam with output power of 1.2 mW.
 The output of the laser detector was directed into a data acquisition system set to sample data at 5000 points/s.
 Another experiment measured the efficiency of the control processsignal transfer from laser system to control to actuator.
 The experiments indicated that the adaptive boring equipment could contain the signal-tracking error to within 1 µm in the closed-loop control concept with a laser-based navigation system in place.